 Björkliden and Riksgränsen are a bit of a hidden gem for mountain biking.
 There are options both for the beginners to mountain bike and for those who have their miles on the saddle.
 It can also be a new and rapid way of experience the mountains.
 If you want guidance and knowledge, both concerning biking and the area, have we both guides and bikes to help you.
 Here, we can help you plan and execute the perfect experience that you’ve always wanted to have, perhaps even to push your own limits to somewhere you didn’t think possible!
-Contact our booking department and they will help you to find what you are looking for.
+Read more and book below or contact our booking department and they will help you to find what you are looking for.
 0980 – 641 00 or firstname.lastname@example.org

 TO KEEP IN MIND: